 For most of his adult life, Captain Rick has lived aboard boats, three of them –sail, power, and trawler.
 He has extensively sailed the Ohio and Potomac Rivers, the Chesapeake Bay and the Gulf Coast of Florida.
 He has also made two six-month sailing voyages to Central America.
 From 1999 to 2000, Rick served as a Peace Corps Volunteer in Ecuador.

-Offering programs is a logical offshoot to book researching and writing.
-Captain Rick offers six one-hour educational and travelogue programs gravitating toward 19th Century American History.
-In his most recent program, he plays Union Civil War General Ulysses S. Grant.
-His other two educational programs are ‘The Underground Railroad,’ and ‘The Trail of Tears.’
+Offering educational programs is an offshoot to book researching and writing.
+Captain Rick offers several one-hour educational and travelogue programs.
+He has developed history programs on Ulysses S. Grant, Harry Truman, Clara Barton, John P. O'Neill and others.
+Two of his other educational programs are ‘The Underground Railroad,’ and ‘The Trail of Tears.’
 His three regional travelogue programs are, ‘Exploring Florida’s Big Bend Gulf Coast,’ ‘The Ohio River in American History,’ and ‘Discovering the Tidal Potomac River.’

-In St. Petersburg Florida, Rick is a past president of the St. Petersburg Toastmasters Club, an active member of his local gym, a member of the Bay Area Professional Writers Guild and his church’s ‘Hand-in-Hand-with-Haiti’ Committee.
+In St. Petersburg Florida, Rick is a past president of two Toastmasters Clubs, an active member of his local gym, a member of the Bay Area Professional Writers Guild, and his church’s ‘Hand-in-Hand-with-Haiti’ Committee.